• Skip to primary navigation

 Once cooked and cooled, any leftovers can be stored in the refrigerator for up to 3 days.

-When ready to eat, simply heat the meatballs up gently in the sauce over a medium heat until warmed through.
+Next time simply heat the meatballs up gently in the sauce over a medium heat until warmed through.
 If the sauce is a little thick you can add a splash of stock or water to loosen it.

 How to Freeze Sauce for Meatballs?